 The Temple Square Christmas lights and concerts are an annual tradition and a top favorite for many Utah locals.
 The lights are turned on each year the day after Thanksgiving holiday and remain on through New Year’s Day.
 During these evenings, Temple Square is usually aglow with over one million lights, musical performances and holiday cheer.

-5–10 pm & 6 am–7:30 am
+November 26, 2021–January 1, 2022 5–10 pm & 6 am–7:30 am

-Enjoy free, informal, hour-long concerts at beautiful Brigham Young Historic Park on Tuesday and Friday evenings throughout June, July, and August.
+Enjoy free, informal, hour-long concerts at beautiful Brigham Young Historic Park on Friday evenings throughout June, July, and August.
 All ages are welcome.
 Limited seating is provided; blankets and lawn chairs are allowed.

 The Brigham Young Historic Park is on the southeast corner of State Street and 2nd Avenue (North Temple), one block east of Temple Square.

 Classical guitarist Lawrence Green will present a program of original Spanish arrangements, including solo works for guitar, duets with guitarist Justin Leslie, and songs performed by baritone Arden Hopkin February 25, 2011 at 7:30pm at the Assembly Hall in Salt Lake City, Utah.